paastech-cloud/docs/Architecture.md

 Administrators are able to
 - view the non-critical information of each user (email, username)
 - delete a user
-- view every SSH keys
+- view all SSH keys
-- view every existing projects
+- view all existing projects

 Since the SSH keys stored on our server are only the public part and therefore don't pose a security risk, there is no need to hide such information from administrators.
 To avoid polluting the output if the administrator only wants to see their own SSH keys, we decided to separate both requests.